 You Created Apprehension

 You may have set it up so that your dog becomes fearful in response to the “come” command.
 If you create apprehension about going to you, your dog won’t be eager to come, Dunbar says.
-This mostly happens as a result of calling your dog when you’re mad because she’s doing something you don’t want her to do.
+This mostly happens as a result of calling your dog when you’re mad because they’re doing something you don’t want them to do.
 If “come” is associated with anger and followed immediately with a scolding or punishment, you establish the command as a negative.

 “Come” Means the Fun Ends